Leehaley98/LunarLander/README.md

         command:

-It is followed by a line with an action, either
+It is followed by action lines, either

         throttle: 34